awesomeajw/US-accidents-2016-2023/README.md

 <p>&nbsp;</p>

 <img src = './images/9time.png' width='500'>
 Switching to hourly chart, most accidents occur during the working hours with peaks at the 6am to 8am mark and 3pm to 5pm mark.
-One reason could be that people are going and leaving for work, which means more commuting, causing more cases of accidents
+One reason could be that people are going and leaving for work, which means more commuting, causing more cases of accidents.
 <p>&nbsp;</p>
 <p>&nbsp;</p>